 One of the loveliest pieces you will ever hear, this song has a message that reaches well beyond the avian kingdom.
 It pairs very well with the “Mary Poppins Medley.”

-From the musical “Wicked,” this song features a heartfelt, intense dialogue between witches Elphaba and Glinda.
+From the musical Wicked, this song features a heartfelt, intense dialogue between witches Elphaba and Glinda.
 If your group has two good soloists with medium to high voices, this is the ticket for you.
-Also available in one-soloist version.
-Tracks for the former have been recorded for women by Shawn Thomas.
-Continue reading For Good
+This arrangement, and the sentiments of the song, work just fine for men as well.
+Tracks for the women’s version have been recorded by Shawn Thomas.

 Here is a great to honor residents of nursing homes.
 They will love you for it.